 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.

 For ovarian/fallopian tube cancer, some targeted therapy drugs are directed at specific genes that might be found with abnormalities in certain types of epithelial ovarian/fallopian tube cancer.
 Standard chemotherapy has been effective in treating most ovarian/fallopian tube cancer.
-Typically, high-grade tumors have mutations in the TP53 gene and about 20% have mutations in the BRCA genes.
+Typically, about 20% of high-grade tumors have mutations in the BRCA genes.
 These are usually diagnosed at later stages.
 Other tumor mutations are less common.

-The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors (see below).
+The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors.

 Other types of less common ovarian/fallopian tube cancer include low-grade serous, endometrioid, clear cell, and mucinous cancers.
-These tumors have a variety of mutations, including KRAS, BRAF, PI3KCA, and PTEN, which may mean targeted treatment may be available.
-Clinical trials studying these mutations are ongoing.
+These tumors have a variety of mutations, including BRAF, PI3KCA, and PTEN, which may mean targeted treatment may be available.

 Studies are underway with other PARP inhibitors that do not all require the inherited BRCA mutation.
 Researchers are further testing to see if PARP inhibitors can keep the cancer from coming back after chemotherapy.
 Talk with your doctor about the potential benefits and risks of PARP inhibitors.